Athletic Leadership

 |

-Program ContactKathy Mangano |
+Program Contact |

 |

-The Athletic Leadership, MEd/MS at Springfield College equips students with the knowledge and skills to develop as inclusive, equity-minded leaders who create empowering sport experiences and positively impact the sport community.
+The MEd/MS in Athletic Leadership at Springfield College equips students with the knowledge and skills to develop as inclusive, equity-minded leaders who create empowering sport experiences and positively impact the sport community.
 Our program adopts a holistic approach to leadership development that blends training in the sport sciences and practical experience.
 Students develop their evidence-based practice by gaining a strong foundation in theory, research and application of the sport sciences through active engagement in the classroom.
 Opportunities for fieldwork in various sport settings (e.g., youth, interscholastic, intercollegiate, and professional) provide students with valuable practical experience and meaningful connections with professionals in the field to enhance their classroom learning.

 Students can select additional courses based on whether they wish to pursue a career in athletic coaching and/or administration.

 - Coaching focus: Courses that prepare students include strength and conditioning, motor learning and control, and sport psychology.
-Springfield College’s unique teacher-coach model allows students to interact with experienced, highly successful coaches in the classroom and various performance settings.
+Springfield College’s unique teacher-coach model allows students to interact with experienced, highly effective coaches in the classroom and various performance settings.

 Admissions Requirements

-Once your application form is processed you will receive an email with your application portal login credentials.
-Once you login to your application portal you'll be able to upload your essay.
+- Complete the FREE online application: Once your application form is processed you will receive an email with your application portal login credentials and instructions for submitting supplemental materials as listed below.

-In two to three double-spaced pages, please describe significant life experiences that have contributed to your interest in your field, your understanding of this field, your occupational objectives, and why you have chosen Springfield College.
+- Essay: In two to three double-spaced pages, please describe significant life experiences that have contributed to your interest in your field, your understanding of this field, your occupational objectives, and why you have chosen Springfield College.

-Please include any college activities, out-of-school leadership experiences, work history, and community involvement to support your interest in or qualifications for graduate study.
-Once your application form is processed you will receive an email with your application portal login credentials.
-Once you login to your application portal you'll be able to upload your resume.
+- Resume: Please include any college activities, out-of-school leadership experiences, work history, and community involvement to support your interest in or qualifications for graduate study.

-This program requires two letters of recommendation.
-Recommenders will receive an email when you submit your application and will be able to upload your letter to your application.
+- Two letters of recommendation: Two letters of recommendation from a faculty member or direct supervisor: Recommenders will receive an email when you submit your application and will be able to upload your letter to your application.

-- In order to be considered official, transcripts must be received directly from the original source, by email to graduate@springfield.edu, or mailed to the college address:
+- Transcripts: An official transcript from each college/university you have attended is required.
+In order to be considered official, transcripts must be received directly from the original source, by email to graduate@springfield.edu or mailed to the college address:

 Springfield College